python/cpython/Doc/library/smtplib.rst

 .. class:: SMTP_SSL([host[, port[, local_hostname[, keyfile[, certfile[, timeout]]]]]])

-   A :class:`SMTP_SSL` instance behaves exactly the same as instances of :class:`SMTP`. :class:`SMTP_SSL` should be used for situations where SSL is required from the beginning of the connection and using :meth:`starttls` is not appropriate.
+   An :class:`SMTP_SSL` instance behaves exactly the same as instances of :class:`SMTP`. :class:`SMTP_SSL` should be used for situations where SSL is required from the beginning of the connection and using :meth:`starttls` is not appropriate.
 If *host* is not specified, the local host is used.
 If